About the District of North Vancouver Butterflyway

 The Butterflyway Project is a citizen-led movement growing highways of habitat for bees and butterflies across Canada.

 If the Butterflyway Project is about helping wild pollinators, our experience in 2017 helped us realize that when we bring passionate Rangers together, cross-pollination is bound to happen.
 This is how the District of North Vancouver joined for the 2018 season.

 Joanne Bengert became a Richmond Butterflyway Ranger in 2017, signing up her son’s school, the Choice School in Richmond, to build and plant pollinator patches for butterflies and wild bees.
 The family lives on the North Shore.
 Joanne was so inspired by the work in Richmond that she contacted the District of North Vancouver.

 Twenty DNV residents were recruited to become Butterflyway Rangers in 2018.
 Not only did they plant over two dozen Butterflyway patches, they also connected with each other to build a strong and vibrant community that is ready to take on even more plantings and community engagement to help our butterflies and wild pollinators next year.

 The DNV Rangers volunteered in community gardens and planted wildflowers at a local food garden (Loutet Farm).
 They worked alongside Gerry McPherson, a 98-year-old who established a garden in honour of a son he lost to cancer.
 Gerry and the Rangers paraded with butterfly wings in the Valley Parade and established a Butterflyway Lane in the Windsor Park neighbourhood.

 District of North Vancouver Butterflyway locations

-Use this interactive map to explore the locations of butterfly-friendly pollinator patches that were established in the District of North Vancouver by volunteer Butterflyway Rangers with the support of local residents, groups, schools and city officials and Foundation staff.
+Use this interactive map to explore the locations of butterfly-friendly pollinator patches that volunteer Butterflyway Rangers established in the District of North Vancouver with the support of local residents, groups, schools, city officials and Foundation staff.